 Yield to maturity and yield to call formulas are difficult to memorize and typically are not tested.
 Exam questions are more likely to focus on the relationships of the yields, which is best depicted on the bond see-saw (discussed at the end of this chapter).
 Additionally, it’s possible a test question focuses on the components of these yield formulas.
 Don’t spend a significant amount of time focusing on the math related to these yields.

-Unlike the current yield, the yield to maturity (YTM) (also known as a bond’s basis) does factor in time.
-In fact, the YTM assumes the investor buys the bond and holds it until the bond’s maturity.
-Let’s look at an example:
+Unlike current yield, yield to maturity (YTM) (also called a bond’s basis) does factor in time.
+YTM assumes the investor buys the bond and holds it until maturity.

 A 10 year, $1,000 par, 4% bond is trading at $800.
 What is the yield to maturity (YTM)?

-We see this yield (6.7%) is higher than the coupon (4%).
-The trend remains the same; bonds bought at discounts have yields higher than their coupon because the bond’s discount is providing them with an extra return.
+The result (6.7%) is higher than the coupon (4%).
+The pattern is the same as before: discount bonds have yields above the coupon because the discount adds to the investor’s return.

 A 10 year, $1,000 par, 4% bond is trading at $1,100.
 What is the yield to maturity (YTM)?

-Yield to call (YTC) only applies to callable bonds.
+Yield to call (YTC) applies only to callable bonds.
 If a bond is not callable, YTC does not exist.
-It represents a bond’s overall rate of return if held until the bond is callable.
-Essentially, we’re assuming the bond will be called as soon as it’s eligible.
+YTC represents the bond’s overall return if it’s held until the call date, assuming the issuer calls the bond as soon as it’s eligible.

-The YTC formula is similar to the YTM formula, but there are some differences.
-Calculating YTC is also less important for the exam than calculating YTM.
+The YTC formula is similar to the YTM formula, but it uses the call date and call price instead of maturity and par.
+Calculating YTC is generally less important for the exam than calculating YTM.

 A 10 year, $1,000 par, 4% bond is trading at $800.
 The bond is callable at par after 5 years.
 What is the yield to call (YTC)?